Webreaper/Damselfly/README.md

 * Focus on extremely fast performance - searching a 500,000-image catalogue returns results in less than a second.
 * Fast keyword tagging workflow with non-destructive EXIF data updates (using ExifTool) - so JPEGs are not re-encoded when keyword-tagged
+* Face detection and recognition, and object recognition in images
 * [Multi-user support with user accounts](./docs/Multi-user.md), and role-based entitlements (e.g., users with ReadOnly role are prevented from keyword-tagging images)
 * Download/export processing to watermark images ready for social media, or sending via Email etc.